The Pure Rock 2 by be quiet!

 Note: the Pure Rock 2 has an aluminum base plate.
 This is safe for standard TIM (thermal interface material) like thermal paste but DO NOT use Gallium base TIMs like Thermal Grizzly conductonaut.

-I am a huge fan of BeQuiet’s renowned Silent Wing 3 fans (pun intended), and the new Pure Wing 2 fan that comes with the Pure Rock 2 does not disappoint.
+I am a huge fan of be quiet!’s renowned Silent Wing 3 fans (pun intended), and the new Pure Wing 2 fan that comes with the Pure Rock 2 without a doubt does not disappoint.
 The Pure Wings 2 is 120mm squared and 25mm thick.
 While rated for up to 26.8dB(A), I can tell you that when running Folding@Home on the CPU at full capacity, I cannot hear the test bench sitting not 5′ behind me.
 Even my Dark Rock Pro 3 makes some audible noise when folding.
-I would attribute this to the “airflow-optimized” fan blades on the Pure Wings 2, and its rifled bearing.
+I would in fact attribute this to the “airflow-optimized” fan blades on the Pure Wings 2 and its rifled bearing.

 My sample of the Pure Rock 2 is the brushed aluminium.
-Normally I feel this looks too matted or dull, but BeQuiet managed to give it a hint of shine, which really stood out while I was installing it.
+Normally I feel this looks too matted or dull, but be quiet! managed to give it a hint of shine, which really stood out while I was installing it.
 Speaking of installation, the process was dead simple.
-It is very similar to Noctua’s SecuFirm2™, and great to see.
+It can be compared to to Noctua’s SecuFirm2™, and it’s great to see.
 For AM4, the standard back plate stays in use.
 Four plastic standoffs hold the brackets just off the socket.
 The heat sink mounts with a single screw on either side.
-I feel that all air coolers should go this route; as I said, it’s dead simple to install.
+I feel that all air coolers should go this route; as I have said, it’s dead simple to install.

 OK – so how does the Pure Rock 2 perform?